 I’ve had Orphan Train sitting on my shelf for awhile now.
 I had been itching to read it basically ever since I got it, but school, work, and life kept getting in the way.
 My friend happened to have the audiobook and let me borrow it so I could listen to it on my way to work.
 Checking my 2016 reading challenge list, I found that I could easily use this book for my New York Time’s Bestseller.
 It was number one on the New York Times back when it came out in 2012.
 This probably would have been a good enough reason to pick this book up even if I wasn’t already so interested in the story.
 And let me tell you, this book delivered.
 The author does a great job weaving back and forth between the past and present.
 I will say that the storyline that takes place in the past was a lot more interesting than the modern day plot line, but that might just be my opinion.
 It really is a heartbreaking tale- think a dark Anne of Green Gables tale.
 Nothing goes right for our main character as she is shuffled from one tragedy to another.
 Even though I liked the past sections better, I will say that I really enjoyed Molly in the present day.
 The fact that she gets in trouble for trying to steal a copy of Jane Eyre from the library just because she wanted to own her own copy attached me to her right away.
 I highly suggest The Orphan Train to anyone who enjoys reading historical fiction.
 Even if you don’t, I still recommend you give it a try.
 The story is a really well told one.
 Overall I gave it a 4.5 star rating and recommended it to all of my friends and family who haven’t read it yet.Read More »

-Ok this one was a lot of fun!
 As a lover of Historical Fiction and Classics I could not have gone wrong with this challenge.
 After some debate, I finally decided on Uncle Tom’s Cabin.
-I was absolutely fascinated with the Civil War growing up and I’ve always been kind of ashamed that I had never read Uncle Tom’s Cabin, especially when it quote on quote “started the Civil War.”
-I’m so glad that I finally picked it up.
+I was absolutely fascinated with the Civil War growing up and I’ve always been kind of ashamed that I had never read Stowe’s novel.
+I’m so glad that I finally picked it up!
 This book is not only a wonderful story, but a remarkable representation of anti-slavery feelings in the 1850s.
-Harriet Beecher Stowe does not hold back.
+Stowe does not hold back.
 She lashes into everyone, South and North alike for being responsible for slavery.
-She takes down the slave owners in the same breath that she criticizes the do-gooder abolitionists of the North who would send all African Americans back to Africa rather than try to integrate them into the America society.
-Stowe gave the slaves a voice that very few were able or willing to do in these times.
-Stowe does bring a lot of Religion and the gentleness and moral superiority of women into the mix a lot so I could see how some people might be turned off by the book.
-But if you think about as a first class account of the what was important in society during that time, and how these piece allows one repressed member of society (a woman) give power and voice to other repressed members (African Americans) you can see that it really is a powerful piece of work!
+She takes down the slave owners in the same breath that she criticizes the do-gooder abolitionists of the North, who would send all African Americans back to Africa rather than try to integrate them into the American society.
+Stowe gave slaves a voice that very few were able or willing to do at the time.
+Stowe does bring a lot of religion into the story, as well as the perceived notion of the gentleness and moral superiority of women, so I could see how some people might be turned off by the book.
+But if you think about it as a piece of work that allowed one repressed member of society (a woman) to give power and voice to other repressed members (African Americans) you can see that it really is a powerful work of literature!
 I can’t believe that throughout all my schooling to become an English teacher, Uncle Tom’s Cabin was never even discussed in any of my classes.
 God knows I read The Adventures of Huckleberry Finn for about three different class (it wasn’t that bad since I love that book).
 I’m sure one of them could have found room for Uncle Tom’s Cabin on the syllabus.